 Different Taxation Options

-After formation, an LLC can choose to be taxed as a sole proprietorship, an S corporation, a partnership or as a C corporation depending on some variables in ownership.
-This gives a flexibility on the taxation of the company which enables the owners to choose for a taxation that demands less.
+After formation, an LLC can choose to be taxed as a sole proprietorship, an S corporation, a partnership, or a C corporation depending on some variables in ownership.
+This gives flexibility to the taxation of the company which enables the owners to choose a tax that demands less.

-Privacy is what makes Delaware unique and preferable in general; however, privacy is provided to its fullest under a LLC.
-The members of an LLC are not required to disclose any personal information in order to form and maintain their companies.
+Privacy is what makes Delaware unique and preferable in general.
+Privacy is provided to its fullest under an LLC.
+The members of an LLC are not required to disclose any personal information to form and maintain their companies.
 This privacy can also save you money if you need to add, drop or transfer members to or from the company in the future.
-Since you don’t have to make amendments to the Operating Agreement in which there is not any personal information that needs to be changed, you would not have to pay for extra procedures any time you make a change.
+Since you don’t have to make amendments to the Operating Agreement in which there is not any personal information that needs to be changed, you would not have to pay for other procedures any time you make a change.

-delawareagency.com is a registered brand of “Social Enterprises, Inc”
+delawareagency.com is a registered brand of “Social Enterprises LLC.”